maximebrugel/OlympusDAO/README.md

 # OlympusDAO

-A readable version of OlympusDAO smart contracts.
+A readable version of OlympusDAO smart contracts with Hardhat.

 You can find the original repository here, with **flatten** contracts => https://github.com/OlympusDAO/olympus-contracts